rswift/kleva-komputa/README.md

 # NestJS OpenTelemetry POC

 > **Document Information**
-> Created by: Claude 3 Opus (Anthropic)
+> Created by: Claude 3 Opus (Anthropic), Refactored by: Claude 3.5 Sonnet (Anthropic)
 > Date: 19/07/2025
-> Version: 1.2
+> Version: 2.0
-> AI/LLM Details: This document was created using Claude 3 Opus by Anthropic (version 2023-08-22)
+> AI/LLM Details: Originally created using Claude 3 Opus, refactored using Claude 3.5 Sonnet (claude-3-5-sonnet-20241022)

-A proof of concept (POC) application demonstrating how OpenTelemetry counters and metrics can be used to instrument a simple API built with NestJS.
+A simplified proof of concept (POC) application demonstrating how OpenTelemetry can be integrated with NestJS for application monitoring.

 ## Overview

-This project showcases the integration of OpenTelemetry with NestJS to provide comprehensive application monitoring through metrics and counters.
-The focus is on demonstrating telemetry implementation rather than complex API functionality.
+This project demonstrates a clean, simple integration of OpenTelemetry with NestJS.
+The implementation focuses on clarity and ease of understanding rather than comprehensive feature coverage, making it ideal for learning and as a foundation for production implementations.

+**Note**: This implementation has been significantly refactored from the original complex version.
+See [`docs/SONNET_40.md`](./docs/SONNET_40.md) for the assessment that led to the refactoring and [`docs/40_REFACTOR.md`](./docs/40_REFACTOR.md) for detailed information about the changes made.

-The application implements a simple e-commerce API with products and orders, fully instrumented with OpenTelemetry metrics to track API usage, business operations, and system health.
+The application implements a basic e-commerce API with products and orders, instrumented with essential OpenTelemetry metrics to track HTTP requests and key business events.

 ## Features

-- **OpenTelemetry Integration**: Seamless integration with NestJS using a custom module
+- **Simple OpenTelemetry Integration**: Clean integration with NestJS using a single telemetry service
-- **Automatic Instrumentation**: Automatic tracking of HTTP requests, responses, and errors
+- **Automatic HTTP Instrumentation**: Automatic tracking of HTTP requests and response times
-- **Custom Business Metrics**: Domain-specific metrics for products and orders
-- **Multiple Exporters**: Support for Console and Prometheus exporters
+- **Business Metrics**: Key business event tracking (product views, order creation)
+- **Prometheus Export**: Metrics available via Prometheus endpoint
-- **Environment-based Configuration**: Flexible configuration through environment variables
+- **Environment Configuration**: Simple environment variable configuration
-- **Comprehensive Documentation**: Detailed explanations of design decisions and implementation
-- **Test Coverage**: Extensive unit tests for all components
+- **Clear Documentation**: Focused documentation for easy understanding
+- **Simplified Testing**: Straightforward test structure

 ## Project Structure